Women in Qatar: Theatre

+Hadya Saeed became the first Qatari actress in 1977 when she joined Al Adwaa Troupe, the theatrical branch of Qatar's oldest musical ensemble.

 Although it is considered taboo to publicly discuss social issues regarding women's rights and their role in Qatari society, theatrical performances have proved to be popular outlets for such discussions.
 One well-known play commenting on social issues is the 1985 play Ibtisam in the Dock, written by Saleh Al-Mannai and Adil Saqar, which addresses arranged marriage.
 The story concerns a young girl who, after entering in a secret relationship, professes to her father her disillusionment for past traditions and the suitor her family has arranged for her to marry.
 Another play, Girls Market by Abdullah Ahmed and Asim Tawfiq, also provides social commentary on arranged marriages.
 It likens the act of offering women to paying suitors to trading goods on the market, hence associating arranged marriage with materialism.

 Crafts

 Crafting activities were popular forms of artistic expression in Bedouin society.
 They also served functional purposes.

 Weaving and dyeing

 Weaving and dyeing by women played a substantial role in Bedouin culture.
 The process of spinning sheep's and camel's wool to produce cloths was laborious.
 The wool was first disentangled and tied to a bobbin, which would serve as a core and keep the fibers rigid.
 This was followed by spinning the wool by hand on a spindle known as noul.
 They were then placed on a vertical loom constructed from wood whereupon women would use a stick to beat the weft into place.

-The resulting cloths were used in rugs, carpets and tents.
+The resulting cloths were used in rugs and carpets and tents.
 Tents were usually made up of naturally colored cloths, whereas rugs and carpets used dyed cloths; mainly red and yellow.
 The dyes were fashioned from desert herbs, with simple geometrical designs being employed.
 The art lost popularity in the 19th century as dyes and cloths were increasingly imported from other regions in Asia.